 - Step 2: Proof of Need of Assistance (See options on scholarship form)

-Scholarships can be applied to not only swim lessons, but water exercise, swim memberships/passes, and other special programs.
+Scholarships can be applied to swim lessons, water exercise, swim memberships/passes, and other special programs.

 OTHER FREE/REDUCED PROGRAM OPPORTUNITIES

-The District prides itself on providing opportunities for members of the community to use the Mount Rainier Pool and swimming, including but not limited to.
+The District prides itself on providing opportunities for community members to use the Mount Rainier Pool and swimming, including but not limited to.

 - Lifeguard and Swim Instructor Certification Courses